Answers to your Questions & Helpful Checklists

 If I get sick, should I give up my pet to a shelter?

-Ideally, no. Shelters are stressful, scary places for cats in the best of times, and many shelters are now struggling with decreased staff and increased animal admissions.
+Ideally, no. Far too many shelters are stressful, dangerous places for cats even in the best of times.
+Currently, many shelters are struggling with decreased staff and increased animal admissions resulting from highly limited spay and neuter surgery appointments since the pandemic began.

 If you are sick (or suspected of being sick with COVID-19), it is best to have someone else care for your cat(s).
 This can be done either: